CISC2200-Fall-24-Fordham/Lab3/README.md

 2. Implement **getFirst()** member function
 3. Implement **removeFirst()**  member function
 4. Implement the copy constructor, note that you need to perform deep-copy
-5. (Extra credits:) Overload the assignment operator (i.e., copy assignment).
+5. Implement the assignment operator.
+Note that you need to resize the array as needed, and perform deep-copy

 ## Hints